 The Museum Assistant is responsible for the daily opening, operating, and closing procedures associated with Museum operations.
-This includes conducting interpretive tours that provide information on Rossland – the Golden City, assisting with the operation of the gift shop, admissions, concession, and Visitor Centre, including sales, inventory, restocking, statistics, etc., planning and scheduling group visits, tours, and special events, and routine maintenance, including painting, cleaning, and light grounds keeping.
-If the interest and background exists, students may also have tailored tasks such as historical research, marketing, graphic design, early childhood education, archival tasks, among other opportunities.
-As well, as a community history museum, we cover a lot of different themes and topics, and the opportunity to create and complete a project as it relates directly to their field of interest will also be made available throughout the job term
+This includes conducting interpretive tours that provide information on Rossland - the Golden City, assisting with the operation of the gift shop, admissions, concession, and Visitor Centre, including sales, inventory, restocking, statistics, etc., planning and scheduling group visits, tours, and special events, and routine maintenance, including painting, cleaning, and light grounds keeping.
+If the interest and background exists, students may also have tailored projects such as historical/archival research, marketing/graphic design, early childhood education, among other opportunities.
+As well, as a community history museum, we cover a lot of different themes and topics, and the opportunity to create and complete a project as it relates directly to their field of interest will also be made available throughout the job term.

-- Full time student in Grades 11-12 or Post-Secondary student (in history, education, art, geology, tourism, marketing, library sciences, or related field)
+· Full time student in Grades 11-12 or Post-Secondary student (in history, education, art, geology, tourism, marketing, archival/library sciences, or related field)